higlass/higlass/docs/track_types.rst

 Options
 --------

-**axisLabelFormatting**: ['normal', 'scientific'] - Display the vertical axis labels as regular numbers or using scientific notation.
+- **axisLabelFormatting**: ['normal', 'scientific'] - Display the vertical axis labels as regular numbers or using scientific notation.
+- **valueScaleMin/valueScaleMax**: Absolute values limiting the value to y-position scale.

 .. _1d-heatmap: